MichaelCurrin/auto-commit-msg/README.md

 ## About

-A VS Code extension which provides smart suggestions for your commit messages.
+A VS Code extension which gives you smart commit message suggestions.
+For the times where all your need it a simple message.

+It looks at the path of a file that changed and how it changed, then pushes the commit message to the Git pane in VS Code.
+You can edit or erase the message if you don't like.

-It can write a message to **describe a change** for a single file in a commit.
+It can make a message to **describe a change** for a single file to be committed.
 Including create, update, remove, rename and move - along with the filename.
 Or, the path, like for a move.
 See the [tests](https://github.com/MichaelCurrin/auto-commit-msg/blob/master/src/test/message.test.ts).

 It many cases it can also provide an appropriate **semvar** label for you.
 It can't separate features and bug fixes but it can identify changes to docs, CI files and config files.

+ Don't use this tool all the time - remember to write explantory messages when it matters.

 ### Examples